 Esther – The story of how God positioned Esther & how Esther chose to be bold to save her people for such a time as this.

 Psalms & Proverbs – I love starting my bible reading time with a Psalm or Proverb.

 Hosea – I love reading how God used Hosea & Gomer’s love story to depict his love for his people.

-Download some free Bible reading plans for beginners for a guide as you study different books and stories in the Bible.
+If you are still looking for guidance on what order to read the Bible in, download some free Bible reading plans for beginners for a guide as you study different books and stories in the Bible.